sebastianbergmann/phpunit-documentation-english/src/code-coverage.rst

 PHPUnit can generate a code coverage report in HTML format as well as XML-based logfiles with code coverage information in various formats (Clover, Cobertura, Crap4J, PHPUnit).
-Code coverage information can also be reported as text (and printed to STDOUT) and exported as PHP code for further processing.
+Code coverage information can also be reported as text (and printed to STDOUT), in :ref:`JSONL format <code-coverage.jsonl-report>` for consumption by tooling, and exported as PHP code for further processing.

 Please refer to :ref:`textui` for a list of command-line options that control code coverage functionality as well as